dghohens/100-days-of-code/log.md

 **Today's Progress**: I worked on Challenge 2 from PyBites, it's still a work in progress.
 This challenge runs now, but it doesn't give me the expected output and I'm still debugging a couple functions in the program.
 I learned about using os.chdir() and sys.path.append() in IDLE to debug problem functions that reference local file paths, which was pretty helpful for this particular challenge.

-**Thoughts** I probably spent about half an hour writing code today, and about 2 hours debugging what I had written.
+**Thoughts**: I probably spent about half an hour writing code today, and about 2 hours debugging what I had written.
 It's been very slow progress, but I was finding issues at a rate of about one every 20 minutes.
 I feel like I'm at the point today where staring at code isn't going to help anymore, and I need to look at this more tomorrow.
 Overall, it's been a mix of enjoyment and frustration.

 **Link(s) to work**
 1. [PyBytes challenge 2](https://pybit.es/codechallenge02.html)